Potted Fruit Trees for Small Yards

 I’ve planted more fruit trees than I can remember!

-But what are you sitting around for?
-You have your instructions….go plant a fruit tree in your small yard!
+You have your instructions….go plant a potted backyard orchard filled with dwarf fruit trees in your small yard!

 Pick a nice looking planter too while you’re at it and send me a photo.